XinChenQC/nvidia-genmol-uv/README.md

 The model weights are made available under the [NVIDIA Open Model License](https://www.nvidia.com/en-us/agreements/enterprise-software/nvidia-open-model-license/).

 ## Citation
-If you find this repository and our paper useful, we kindly request to cite our work.
+If you find this repository and NVIDIA‘s paper useful, you must cite NVIDIA's work.
 ```BibTex
 @article{lee2025genmol,
   title     = {GenMol: A Drug Discovery Generalist with Discrete Diffusion},